-Once you have reported the found animal to animal control and sheltering facilities in your area, posted flyers, spoke with neighbors and scanned the animal for a microchip if no owner comes forward after a few weeks, and you are interested in adopting the animal you have found, please feel free to contact us if you need financial support to have the animal spayed or neutered and receive its vaccines – visit our spay neuter webpage to learn more about our low cost spay neuter programs.
+Once you have reported the found animal to animal control and sheltering facilities in your area, posted flyers, spoke with neighbors and scanned the animal for a microchip if no owner comes forward after a few weeks, and you are interested in adopting the animal you have found, check out this link to see if you may qualify for our low cost spay and neuter veterinary programs.

 If you have found a lost dog, please contact your local animal control office.
 The Animal Control Officer can let you know where they are located or may be able to come and pick up the dog.
 If you bring the dog to the MSPCA, we are required to transfer the dog to the animal control facility of the city or town where the dog was found.
-Bringing the dog to your animal control officer will help them gather all the information they need from you and avoid second, potentially stressful transition for the dog.
+Bringing the dog to your animal control officer directly will help them gather all the information they need from you and avoid second, potentially stressful transition for the dog.
 Being brought to the animal control facility in the town where they were found is also the dog’s best chance of being reunited with their owners.

 If you have found a lost cat or other type of pet, contact us about making arrangements to surrender the animal by visiting our surrender information website.